ACEsuit/ACEmd.jl/docs/src/molly.md

 data = ExtXYZ.Atoms(read_frame(fname_xyz))
 pot = load_ace_model(fname_ace)

-# Pack data to Molly compatible format
+# Insert the potential to Molly and change the units
-# data is AtomsBase compatible structure
+# to reflect this.
+Also initializes system structure.
 sys = Molly.System(data, pot)

 # Set up temperature and velocities